livesup-dev/livesup/README.md

 ## How data is structure

 Livesup has a very flexible data structure that lets you organize the data in the way you want.
 The top level component is a "Project".
-A Project can be part of more projects (not supported in the UI yet), and it can have several dashboards, each dashboard has widgets.
+A Project can be part of more projects (the current UI only supports one level of projects), and it can have several dashboards, each dashboard has widgets.

 ![](/docs/images/projects-data-structure.png)

 The relationship between users and projects, is controlled by `Groups`.
 A Group can have many projects and users.
 So you can control who can see what.
-Any new signup will be associated to an default group called `All Users`.
+New signup will be associated to a default group called `All Users`.
 And any new project will be associated to that group by default, meaning that when you create a project it will become available to all existing users.

 ![](/docs/images/users-projects.png)